 You must give additional daily care at home to:

-- care for a dependent child under 16 with a disability or medical condition who lives with you, or
+- a child aged under 16 who has a disability or serious illness and lives with you

-- care for someone over 16 who has a disability, medical condition or is frail aged
+- someone aged 16 or older who has a disability or serious illness or is frail aged

 Eligibility & payment rates

 The carer and the person you are providing care for must both be eligible.

 There’s no income or assets test for Carer Allowance.
 We pay the same rate no matter what you earn or own.

 This payment doesn’t add to your taxable income.